 glue oozing out between the two hinges (see Pecten maximus below).

 The shells are held slightly open at rest, but can be kept closed by a pair of

-powerful adductor muscles (see above), which work in opposition to the hinge ligament.
+powerful adductor muscles (see right), which work in opposition to the hinge ligament.
 When you eat a scallop it is the adductor muscle you are eating.

 Bivalves sense gravity using microscopic sensors (see diagram right).
 A hollow chamber is lined with nerve cells bearing sensory hairs.
 These can detect when a mineral weight (statocyst, see right) is touching them, and so give information about the animal's orientation.